ameijin/quicketl/docs/user-guide/backends/index.md

 ## Backend Parity

-ETLX aims for consistent behavior across backends.
+QuickETL aims for consistent behavior across backends.
 The same pipeline should produce identical results regardless of backend:

 ```yaml
 # Works on any backend